-At June 30, 2022, the School had \$15,562,514 in noncurrent liabilities outstanding, a net increase of \$13,819,654 from the prior fiscal year, due to the change in accounting principle that addresses accounting and financial reporting for leases.
+At June 30, 2023, the School had \$16,416,422 in noncurrent liabilities outstanding, a net increase of \$853,908 from the prior fiscal year, due to the School's net pension liability.
 Additional information regarding the School's noncurrent liabilities can be found in subsequent notes to the financial statements.